Stefanuk12/R-UWP/README.md

 - This can be ran in the background as a service
   - Written in Rust takes up very little resources

+## How to install and running

+- Grab the latest release from [here](https://github.com/Stefanuk12/R-UWP/releases/latest), it should be the `.zip file`
+- Extract the `.zip`
+- Run the executable that you just extracted
+  - If you wish, you can customise the settings.
+View [usage](#usage)

+Note: You must use a third party application if you want to minimise to system tray or "hide" it.

 ## Usage

 ```